GEOG 479 Course Syllabus: Spatial Data Science for Cyber and Human Social Networks Spring 2020

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
+You can read it sequentially by scrolling down the length of the document .
 It is essential that you read the entire document as well as material covered in the Course Orientation.
 Together, these serve as our course "contract."
+The text of the syllabus also appears in CANVAS for convenience, however, should there be any questions about content, the authoritative information in Drupal takes precedence.

 Dr. Michael L. Thomas: Senior Lecturer, Geospatial Intelligence Program, John A. Dutton e-Education Institute, College of Earth and Mineral Sciences, is the lead instructor for GEOG 479.
 Please note that I currently am working with SPAWAR LANT as an analyst, reside in Germany, and am 6 hours ahead of Eastern Standard Time.